Taking the pain out of pre-existing conditions

 You’ve noticed your pet Archie is limping a little on his rear leg.
 Your Vet diagnoses him with a Luxating Patella (a dislocating kneecap).

-15 days ago, you took out pet insurance for Archie, meaning you’re currently mid-way through the policy’s exclusion period for this condition.
-That means treatment for this condition is not covered by your policy given it arose during the applicable exclusion period, as outlined in the policy’s Product Disclosure Statement (PDS).
+15 days ago, you took out pet insurance for Archie, meaning you’re currently mid-way through the policy’s waiting period for this condition.
+That means treatment for this condition is not covered by your policy given it arose during the applicable waiting period, as outlined in the policy’s Product Disclosure Statement (PDS).

 Two years later, Archie requires surgery for the Patella Luxation.
 Can you claim for this condition?